Work with one of our therapists that best suits your needs.

 Andrew McIntosh, LMHC

 Andrew received his Master of Science in Mental Health Counseling from Long Island University, C.W.
 Post.
-He completed his Intensive Training in Dialectical Behavior Therapy with Dr. Charles Swenson and has also completed advanced training in DBT Skills Training at Four Winds Hospital.
-Formerly, Andrew was with the Mental Health Association of Rockland County in their dual-diagnosis outpatient substance abuse program.
-Andrew specializes in DBT for young adolescents and pre-adolescents, as well as substance use disorders for adolescents, young adults and adults.
+He completed his Intensive Training in Dialectical Behavior Therapy (DBT) with Dr. Charles Swenson and has also completed advanced training in DBT Skills Training at Four Winds Hospital.
+Formerly, Andrew was with the Mental Health Association of Rockland County in their dual-diagnosis outpatient substance abuse program spearheading implementation of DBT for individuals across the age range in recovery.
+Andrew has also completed training in Prolonged Exposure Therapy for Acute Trauma, and Internal Family Systems which he weaves into DBT when appropriate.
+Additionally Andrew was involved in spearheading the Connection Center program at RCC which provided individual counseling blended with community supports for students in need.
+Andrew specializes in DBT for pre-teens, teens, young adults and adults, is a motorcycle enthusiast, avid hiker, and animal lover.

 Cami Presha, LMHC-D